 Preparation: There is a heck of a difference between the loin and the tenderloin and a lot of folks get the two confused.
 There are also a multitude of pre-marinated and “flavor enhanced” products out there.
 Some of them are okay but not all of them are obvious.
 I’ll take a shot at working you through which brines, marinades and rubs work well with tenderloins and then spend some time showing you how to stuff one.
 I will also be sharing pork loin recipes as well as pork tenderloin recipes.

 Cooking: How long do you cook them and at what temperature?
 How do you know when they’re done?
 What type of wood do you smoke with?
 What type of breading is best for frying?
 The biggest cooking tip I can give anybody is to buy an accurate and fast digital thermometer.
-The ones I have linked to costs less than $20 on Amazon and gives a reading in 5 seconds.

 Serving: This is for those of you who refrain from chomping on it right off the grill.
 Probably not much revolutionary here but I’ll see if I can come up with some good pairings that you haven’t tried yet.
 I’ll also cover a few pretty routine serving ideas just because it is what we usually eat at our house.